Jake Lee (wrestler): Return and Nextream (2015–2017)

-Gyong announced his return to professional wrestling and AJPW on May 21, 2015, now going under the ring name Jake Lee.
+Lee announced his return to professional wrestling and AJPW on May 21, 2015, now going under the ring name Jake Lee.
 His first match back took place on June 4, when he teamed with Jun Akiyama to defeat Takao Omori and Naoya Nomura.
 In December, after Kento Miyahara tried to join Evolution but was rejected by Suwama, Miyahara announced the formation of a new unit known as Nextream, consisting initially of Miyahara and Lee.
 On January 21, Nextream defeated Jun Akiyama and Yuma Aoyagi, and on February 13 defeated Akiyama and Takao Omori to become the new #1 contenders to the World Tag Team Championship.
 Lee and Miyahara unsuccessfully challenged champions Zeus and The Bodyguard on February 21.
 In April, Lee participated in the 2016 Champion Carnival, finishing with 2 points.
 On August 6, Miyahara and Lee received another opportunity at the World Tag Team Championships, this time losing to Daisuke Sekimoto and Yuji Okabayashi.

 Lee took part in the 2016 Royal Road Tournament, but was eliminated in the first round by Ryoji Sai.
 In October, Miyahara and Lee were joined in Nextream by Yuma Aoyagi, and eventually Naoya Nomura.
 On October 31, Lee represented AJPW in an 8-man tag team match for Heat-Up Pro Wrestling, teaming with Takao Omori, Yuma Aoyagi and Yohei Nakajima to defeat Daisuke Kanehira, Koji Iwamoto, Shinya Ishida and Tatsumi Fujinami.

 Lee and Miyahara participated in the 2016 Real World Tag League, winning their block with 8 points, but losing to Get Wild (Takao Omori and Manabu Soya) in the final.
 On February 17, 2017, Lee teamed with Miyahara to once again challenge Big Guns for the World Tag Team Championship but again came up short.

 In April, Lee participated in the 2017 Champion Carnival but finished last in Block A with 2 points only scoring a win over Zeus.
 Following the Champion Carnival, Lee began teaming with Nextream member Naoya Nomura and the two challenged The Big Guns for the World Tag Titles on May 12 but lost.

 On June 11, Lee got his first shot at the Triple Crown Heavyweight Championship against Shuji Ishikawa but came up short.
 On July 17, Lee and Nomura got another title shot against The Big Guns for the World Tag Team Championship but this time emerged victorious with both Lee and Nomura winning their first championship.
 On July 28, Lee and Nomura retained the titles in a rematch against The Big Guns but Lee suffered a knee injury during the match.
 On August 1, AJPW announced Lee and Nomura were stripped of the titles due to Lee's injury.